At key FATF meet, Pakistan faces 125 daunting questions on terror

 In April the FATF had asked Pakistan to implement a new set of constraints in its crackdown against terror funding, including documenting and regulating all gold markets.

 In the past few months, Pakistan claims to have taken some action.
-While India considers that the action is only token, Pakistan is doing all it can to avoid being downgraded to the black list.
+While India considers that the action is only token, Pakistan is doing all it can to avoid being downgraded to the blacklist.